Scot Armstrong

 Scot Armstrong is an American screenwriter, director, and producer.
-He is credited with writing or co-writing numerous comedy films, including Old School, The Hangover: Part II, Semi-Pro, Road Trip, and many others.
+He is credited with writing or co-writing numerous comedy films, including Old School, The Hangover Part II, Semi-Pro, Road Trip, and many others.
 He is also the writer and director of the 2015 film, Search Party.
 The film was released in the US in May 2016.
 Also in 2016, his TV series, Dice, premiered on Showtime.

 Early life

 Armstrong grew up in Wheaton, Illinois, in the western suburbs of Chicago.
 He attended Wheaton North High School where he wrestled.
-He attended college at Bradley University in Peoria, Illinois.
+For his higher education, Armstrong enrolled in Bradley University in Peoria, Illinois.